-How to Ask for the Sale Without Being Pushy in Field Service
+How to Ask For the Sale Without Being Pushy

 We’ve broken it down into three simple steps.
-Read on, or skip to the step that matters most to you:
+Read on to find out all about it!

 The former can be defined as someone who is excessively self-assertive, they apply pressure to the situation.
 A persistent rep, on the other hand, simply endures over a long period of time.
 There’s no forcing the situation, and that can make all the difference.